Skip to main content

 console.log(answer.developerTrace?.summary); // retries/fallbacks/loops summary

-console.log(answer.developerTrace?.diagnostics?.selection); // runtime lane + scout probe diagnostics
+console.log(answer.developerTrace?.diagnostics?.selection); // internal runtime policy diagnostics

 Structured Response Shapes